NREL/OPFLearn.jl/docs/src/distributed.md

 Distributed processing splits the sampling / result handling from the sample processing with one processor handling sampling and the remaining processors processing samples.

 !!! note
 	A significant increase in speed is not seen unless more than 3 processors are used.
+On the other hand, specifying more processors than are available will likely result in an error when loading OPFLearn on distributed processes.